Forest of Customary Rights of La Teste-de-Buch: Vegetation before the July 2022 fire

-The forest is thus a natural pine-oak grove (maritime pines and pedunculate oaks) arranged in an irregular high forest.
+The forest is a natural pine-oak grove (maritime pines and pedunculate oaks) arranged in an irregular high forest.
 The shrub layer consists of holly, hawthorn, medlar, plum, blackthorn, dog rose, wild pear, rowan, service tree, and viburnum.
 It harbors bracken fern, honeysuckle, butcher’s broom, rockrose, buckthorn, green heather, bell heather, heather, and gorse.
 The herbaceous layer is rich in cinquefoil, bentgrass, germander, and madder.
 The vegetation on the southwest slopes of the old parabolic dunes is more lush and diverse than on the northeast slopes, which are sparsely populated by pedunculate oaks, some holly, and bracken fern.

 To the northwest, sheltered from prevailing winds by the Dune of Pyla, strawberry trees and sage-leaved rockrose become more abundant.

 On the eastern edge of the forest, particularly near the Étang de Cazaux, there are approximately 290 hectares of wetlands or marshy areas.
 These zones are predominantly covered with alders, willows, and birches, under which grow buckthorn, swamp sawgrass, purple moor-grass, grasses, bog myrtle, water naval, loosestrife, royal fern, Portuguese heath, and more.

-The forest is scattered with clearings around the cabins of former resin workers, which once served as vegetable gardens or grazing areas and are now more or less closed off (138 hectares at the beginning of the 21st century).
+The forest is scattered with clearings around the cabins of former resin workers, which once served as vegetable gardens or grazing areas and are now more or less closed off.
+At the start of the 21st century, these covered 138 hectares.
 It is also punctuated by natural gaps caused by the spread of a cryptogamic pine disease due to honey fungus (Armillaria).

 Protection

 A pine bottle tree, c.
 1895.

 In 1943, the portion of the forest located west of RD218 was listed in the inventory of sites.
 The entire Grande Montagne was listed in 1977 and then classified in June 1994.

 A proposal to classify it as a protected forest did not succeed, as it was incompatible with the presence of oil wells.
 Such a classification would have ended the user status by subjecting the management of the massif to the Forest Code.
 However, it is classified as a special conservation area in the National Natural Heritage Inventory, and as a natural area of ecological, floristic, and faunal interest.

 It has benefited from the Natura 2000 label since late 2005.

-Two types of maritime pine specimens, altered by human activity, centuries-old, and endangered, are protected by a prefectural decree: the so-called "bottle pines," so heavily tapped for resin that healing ridges caused a significant widening of the base of their trunks and the formation of cavities that shelter many bird species, and the so-called "boundary pines," tall and smooth because they were never tapped, which landowners allowed to grow at the corners of their parcels to mark property boundaries.
+Two types of maritime pine specimens, altered by human activity, centuries-old, and endangered, are protected by a prefectural decree: "bottle pines," so heavily tapped for resin that healing ridges caused a significant widening of the base of their trunks and the formation of cavities that shelter many bird species, and "boundary pines," tall and smooth because they were never tapped, which landowners allowed to grow at the corners of their parcels to mark property boundaries.

 Toponymy

 The main dunes, valleys, resin workers' cabins, and even cadastral plots bear Gascon names often dating back to the Middle Ages.
-Examples include Hourn Laurès ("the laurel oven"), Lartigon (from artigue, meaning "cleared land"), lous Broustics ("places covered with brush"), Batsegrette ("the secret valley"), or Lauga (from augar, meaning "marshy terrain").
+Examples include Hourn Laurès ("the laurel oven"), Lartigon (from artigue 'cleared land'), lous Broustics ("places covered with brush"), Batsegrette ("the secret valley"), or Lauga (from augar 'marshy terrain').